HomeMathsBODMAS Rule - Definition, Formula, Examples

 S- Subtraction (-)

 Q4.
-BODMAS and PEMDAS are the same or different?
+Are BODMAS and PEMDAS the same?

 Ans.
 BODMAS and PEMDAS are exactly the same things.
 PEMDAS is usually used in the UK.
 Although PEMDAS indicates to do multiplication before division but that doesn’t change the calculation.
 Either way, the answer will be the same.